I’ve been privileged the past few months to test several robotic vacuums from GearBest.

 For the MI robot vacuum, I have good and bad news.
 The good news is it comes with a virtual wall or GearBest calls it but it actually

-is a magnetic tape similar to the one in the Neato robotic vacuum that looks like this…
+This is the magnetic tape similar to the one in the Neato BotVac that looks like this…

 This 78 inch long strip of magnetic tape actually blocks the path of the robot but the bad news is, you will not get it out of the box.
 This piece of tape will cost roughly $16 in GearBest.